RomicaSimon/Bug-Reporting/README.md

 **Steps to reproduce:**

-1.User goes to www.bigfish.ro application and opens it on main page 2.User hovers the cursor over the "Autentificare" field and clicks on the "Cont nou" button 3.User fills the required inputs with the next values:
+1. User goes to www.bigfish.ro application and opens it on main page
+2. User hovers the cursor over the "Autentificare" field and clicks on the "Cont nou" button
+3. User fills the required inputs with the next values:
   * Nume: Stefan
   * Prenume: Radu
   * Telefon: 0787633555